supervisely-ecosystem/MBPTrack3D/supervisely_integration/serve/README.md

 0. The first step is to familiarise yourself with the use of the [3D Episodes Labeling Toolbox](https://app.supervisely.com/ecosystem/annotation_tools/pointcloud-episodes-labeling-tool).
 More information and instructions can be found [HERE](https://supervise.ly/labeling-toolbox/3d-lidar-sensor-fusion?_ga=2.243685765.1054711181.1696213910-1002110389.1685351840).

 1. Create classes with `Cuboid` or `Point Cloud` shapes and then draw figures on the selected frame.
 There can be multiple figure per object (class) in a frame.
-Do not foprget to set correct cuboid direction as shown on the video below:
+Do not forget to set correct cuboid direction as shown on the video below:

 https://user-images.githubusercontent.com/91027877/282587661-7e547a94-5a0e-4ee8-a127-e87ea6b0ec72.mp4